 Heterosexual Life-Partners: This is most notably expressed in "The Only Living Boy in New York" which is basically about Paul missing Art (the "Tom" in the song; in the early days when they performed as "Tom and Jerry," Art was "Tom") when the latter went to Mexico to film Catch-22.

 In The Style Of: Their early recordings as Tom and Jerry were a inspired by The Everly Brothers' sound (whose song "Bye Bye Love" was covered on the Bridge Over Troubled Water album).

 Intercourse with You: "Cecilia" (going by a strictly literal interpretation of the song), "Baby Driver"

 Lesser Star: Former Trope Namer.
-Art Garfunkel has been characterized as the junior partner in the duo, and there is truth in that, as Simon both played guitar and wrote all the music while Garfunkel only sang.
+Art Garfunkel has been characterised as the junior partner in the duo, and there is truth in that, as Simon both played guitar and wrote all the music while Garfunkel only sang.
 However, Garfunkel had a big hand in the vocal arrangements, and helped create the close harmonies that were one of the group's calling cards.
 (Compare the solo version of "American Tune" to the one they recorded together during the concert in Central Park.)
 Additionally, Art had the solo on the duo's biggest hit ever, "Bridge Over Troubled Water."